 The reason you have not read a blog from me in some time is that I sank into the deepest and darkest depression of my life earlier this spring.
 Desperate for help, I ended up in the hospital.

-I had not been at Emory University Hospital very long when my doctors there first mentioned ECT as a possible treatment.
+I had not been admitted for depression to Emory University Hospital very long when my doctors there first mentioned ECT as a possible treatment.
 I had heard of it when a family friend (who happens to be a brilliant psychiatrist) suggested it weeks before I was hospitalized.

 The doctors gave me the appropriate warnings about the effects and side-effects of ECT: ECT can cause temporary confusion and even memory loss.
 They ran the appropriate tests and then made me sign all sorts of documents indicating I understood the risks and the side effects.

-Then I went in for my first treatment.
-I wasn’t afraid, but I found it odd that no less than 90 percent of the patients awaiting ECT treatments at the clinic in Atlanta were senior citizens.
+When I went in for my first treatment I wasn’t afraid, but I found it odd that no less than 90 percent of the patients awaiting ECT treatments at the clinic in Atlanta were senior citizens.
 Only one other patient I became friends with at the hospital was even close to my age.